Parent & Student Handbook

 Each teacher will have a set of classroom rules and consequences unique to his/her learning environment to ensure the safety and education of the children.
 These rules will be communicated to the parents/guardians and students.

-Student behavior is reported on Infinite Campus as a Minor or Major behavior incident.
-Some of the minor behaviors that may result in a form being sent home for adult signature may be damage to school property, invasion of personal space, tardy, property misuse, defiance/disrespect/insubordination, and inappropriate language.
+Positive Behavior Support Tracking: Student behavior is reported on Infinite Campus as a Minor or Major behavior incidient.
+Some of the minor behaviors that may result in a form being sent home for adult signature may be damage to school property, invasion of personal space, tardy, property misuse, defiance/disrespect/insubordination, inappropriate language.
 Major behaviors may include but are not limited to: Fighting/Physical aggression, harassment/Bullying/Intimidation, disturbance of a school activity, damage to school property, or defiance/disrespect/insubordination.
 In the case of a major incident a phone call will be made from the principal to the parent.
-Any unlawful acts such as fighting/physical aggression, bullying/harassment/intimidation, vandalism, theft, possession of weapons or illegal substances, violence/harmful to students, violence/harmful to staff, or gang related behavior may involve WCSD School Police
+Any unlawful acts such as Fighting/physical aggression, Bullying/harassment/intimidation, Vandalism, Theft, Possession of weapons or illegal substances, Violence/harmful to students, Violence/harmful to staff, Gang related behavior may involve WCSD School Police.

 2) Short shorts or very short skirts that do not cover a student appropriately, especially when sitting on the carpet may not be worn.
 Shorts and/or skirts should be longer than your child’s finger tips when the arms hang straight down on the side of legs.

-3) Flip flops/open toe shoes are also highly discouraged due to the open toe design that could result in injuries on the playground and in the classroom.
+3) Open toe shoes are also highly discouraged due to the open toe design that could result in injuries on the playground and in the classroom.
 Please, no flip flops at school.

 5) Tank tops should have straps that are at least 2 inches wide, cover the back and belly, and are not too tight.
 Tops/dresses with spaghetti straps should be worn with another shirt underneath with wider straps or sleeves.